EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 # Introduction

 The publisher-subscriber setting allows for devices with limited reachability to communicate via a broker that enables store-and-forward messaging between the devices.
 The pub-sub scenario using the Constrained Application Protocol (CoAP) is specified in {{I-D.ietf-core-coap-pubsub}}.
-This document defines a way to authorize nodes in a CoAP pub-sub type of setting, using the ACE framework {{I-D.ietf-ace-oauth-authz}}.
+This document defines a way to authorize nodes in a CoAP pub-sub type of setting, using the ACE framework {{I-D.ietf-ace-oauth-authz}}, and to provide the keys for protecting the communication between these nodes.

 ## Terminology